 Pests destroy gardens, forests and farms, infest homes and businesses and spread devastating diseases.
-North Carolina Cooperative Extension programs help homeowners, commercial pesticide applicators and others prevent and control pest damage in ways that are economical, environmentally sound and safe for human health.
+North Carolina Cooperative Extension integrated pest management programs help homeowners, commercial pesticide applicators and others prevent and control pest damage in ways that are economical, environmentally sound and safe for human health.

 Bacterial blight, caused by Xanthomonas hortorum pv. pelargonii, was confirmed on a geranium sample from a North Carolina greenhouse this week.
 For more information, please see the recent post on the NCSU Plant MORE »– from Extension Plant Pathology